brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 Talk about the function and the commented-out code, then show off console logging and how to examine the output in the browser console.
 Explain that all of our code today will be written in `main()`.

 ## Write the Code
 There are relatively few moving parts here.
-First the students should look at the data that we're starting with and figure out what might need to be done in order to get to the end goal.
-Define the goal.
+First the students should look at the data that we're starting with and figure out what might need to be done in order to get to the end goal. **Define the goal.**

 Touch briefly on the concept of containers or elements or objects that can contain something else.
 An HTML tag is a container (usually) with attributes.
 In code the curly braces denote code snippets or data that are contained within something.
-In fact, a container in javascript is called an object, and literally everything in javascript is an object.
-Talk about nesting and be sure to point out examples of nesting in the code.
+In fact, a container in javascript is called an object, and literally everything in javascript is an object, including functions.

-Also talk about white space and how (with the exception of the pre tags) white space never means anything to to the computer in the HTML, CSS, or script files.
-It's only to help us visually understand what is on the screen.
+Talk about container nesting and be sure to point out examples of nesting in the code and HTML.
+Show how white space is used to make the nesting more obvious and human-readable, but note that white space is nearly always ignored by the computer.
+This applies to the HTML, CSS, and script files.
+Some exceptions include space between important keywords in the code, and the `<pre>` tags in our starting HTML file.
+Since white space isn't usually important to the computer, we use it to organize information on the screen.
+Extra returns add visual and conceptual distance between parts of the code.
+Tabs (often replaced by four spaces in many programming environments) denote nesting levels.
+Spaces are used to make things prettier.

 ### FOR loop
 The inputs are stored in an indexed **array**.
-The most basic way to iterate through an indexed arrray is to use a FOR loop.
+The most basic way to _iterate_ through an indexed arrray is to use a FOR loop.
 Indexing nearly always begins with zero in programming (though there are baffling exceptions).

 Go over setting up the loop and understanding how it "thinks" then have them think about how that will be useful for our program.
-Alternatively, before introducing the loop, talk about the indexed array and see if they can figure out how to describe what we can do with that information to accomplish our goal.
+Alternatively, before introducing the loop, talk about the indexed array and see if they can figure out how to describe what we need to do with that information to accomplish our goal.

 ### Getting User Input
 An antiquated but simple way to get user input is the javascript **prompt()**.
 We can store the value a user enters into a variable of our own.